-My research examines the space of Greek gymnasia (form, function and their interrelationships) in the Hellenistic and early Roman Imperial periods through a multisensory approach.
-For this, I utilise formal methods of sensory studies and three-dimensional techniques of spatial analysis in the framework of spatial theories such as Amos Rapoport's Nonverbal Communication Approach.
-The primary aim is to develop an understanding of how gymnasia interact with not only their surrounding spatial/social environments but also with the various individuals using such facilities.
-Through this approach, I wish to reveal the role of space in the formation of social identities, something which past scholarship on gymnasia has overlooked.
+My research is concerned with how the space of gymnasia in mainland Greece, the Aegean islands and Asia Minor influences and interacts with processes of social identities from the late Classical to early Imperial periods.
+For this, I utilise methods of digital, quantitative and three-dimensional spatial analysis alongside formal methods of sensory studies.
+The primary aim is to develop an understanding of how gymnasia, through both the form and function of their space, interact with not only their surrounding spatial/social environments but also with the various individuals using such facilities.
 Several case studies (including the gymnasia of Amphipolis, Olympia and Pergamon) will highlight the nuanced and complex relationships between gymnasia and societies.

 Cardiff University Elizabeth Thomas Award for “Best Performance in Ancient History Year 2” 2017/16.